-The objective of the course is to introduce students to the concepts of financial markets (bond, equity and foreign exchange) and financial instruments as well as interest rate determination for various financial instruments.
-In addition, economic theories of the short term and the long term interest rate determination will be covered.
+The objective of the course is to introduce students to the concepts of financial markets (bond, equity and foreign exchange) and financial

 Economics of Public Policy

 This course is designed to serve three interrelated goals.
 It provides the analytical foundations for an exploration of the appropriate balance between private and public provision in modern democratic economies.
 This requires prior examination of models of efficient allocation followed by an exploration of the economic rationale for government intervention.
 Theories of public production and bureaucracy are part of this exploration.
 Second, it examines the trade off between efficiency and equity in the formulation and implementation of public policy.
 This requires consideration of theories of social justice and their application to real world decision-making in the modern welfare state.
 Finally, the course examines the practice of public policy, including an analysis of selected public expenditure programmes, preceded by a presentation of the theoretical foundations of cost benefit analysis.